Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * Code Institute Tutors - For assisting me with various issues throughout the project and never failing to point me in the right direction.

   * Slack community - For helping me with various problems I have had during the build of this project and for giving up there own time in providing this help.
-Its help that i always try to return if I can.
+It is help that I always try to return if I can be of assistance.

   * Family - My wife and two kids who have been shown incredible patience as I spend my days in work and my nights studying.